Munkyfoot/ai-terminal/README.md

 # AI Terminal

 AI Terminal is a Python-based command-line tool that enables interaction with OpenAI and Anthropic AI models directly from your terminal.
 The AI can read and write files, execute Python code, answer questions, and more.
 By default, it requires your confirmation before performing file operations and executing Python code - though this can be changed with caution.
-You can also optionally save and load conversation history.

 ## Features

 - **Direct AI Interaction:** Engage with OpenAI's and Anthropic's AI models via terminal.
-- **Multiple AI Models:** Support for various AI models, including GPT-4o, GPT-3.5-Turbo, and Claude 3.5 Sonnet.
+- **Multiple AI Models:** Support for various AI models, including GPT-4o, GPT-4-Turbo, GPT-3.5-Turbo, and Claude 3.5 Sonnet.
 - **Cross-Platform Commands:** Supports Windows, macOS, and Linux.
 - **Coding Assistance:** Help for programming tasks within the terminal.
-- **Memory Utilization:** Option to save and load conversation history.
+- **Memory Utilization:** Option to save and load important information for context retention across sessions.
 - **File Operations:** Read and write files based on user interaction.
 - **Directory Insight:** View files and directories within your current directory.
 - **Python Execution:** Run Python code snippets directly in terminal.